danny00747/tfe-report/src/06_requirements.md

 \rightline{{\rm --- From codebots.com}}

-**Prototyping model** was chosen firstly because it allowed me to implement many prototypes which were presented to the application stakeholder in order to get some feed-back based on how the final application should look and work from his point of view.
+**Prototyping model** was chosen firstly because it allowed me to implement many prototypes which were presented to the stakeholder in order to get some feed-back based on how the final application should look and work from his point of view.
 Secondly because I knew that stakeholder was going to be heavily involved in the creation of this application which by the way helped him not only get as soon as possible a glimpse of how the application works and looks but as well as point out unwanted features as they came.

 ### Approach to Prototyping Methodology

-Prototyping methodology has many software development life cycle (**SDLC**) phases, at the first stage, what I did was gather all non-functional and functional application requirements are gathered from the stakeholder by talking him, then moved to the second stage by designing of the application which was presented to him as a preview of the application system in order to identify flaws of the latter.
-The third stage was about refining the prototype according to feedback I was able to gather from him.
+Prototyping methodology has many software development life cycle (**SDLC**) phases, at the first stage, all non-functional and functional application requirements are gathered from the stakeholder through multiple conversations, then the second stage was about presenting the designed prototype in order to identify its flaws from his perspective.
+The third stage was about refining the prototype according to the gathered feedback.

 ## Requirements Analysis

 Requirements are the list of functions and features that an application must possess.
-After several conversations with the stakeholder, I was able to gather all requirements that were needed to be implemented meet his needs.
+After several conversations with the stakeholder, Over time all requirements that were needed to be implemented meet his needs were gathered.

-My analysis went through many phases such as making a difference between functional and non-functional requirements, setting up a data dictionary for database metadata, entity–relationship model to better understand how entities in the system are related and finally a relational data model that represents the database's tables.
+My analysis went through many phases such as making a difference between functional and non-functional requirements, setting up a data dictionary for the database metadata, entity–relationship model to better understand the interrelations between the system entities finally a relational data model that literally represents the database's tables.

 ### Function Requirements